 We have witnessed a long-running and comprehensive failure in housing policy across Britain.
 Scotland’s record is better than that seen south of the border – but is now in danger of failing badly.
 Mark K Smith explores what is going wrong – and what can be done so that all can have decent homes.
-This piece will also be available in the following formats: pdf (A4), mobi (kindle) and epub (kobo etc) – click to download.
+This piece is also available as a pdf (A4) – click to download.

 contents: introduction | the data | what is to be done | conclusion | references | acknowledgements